DrewHans/systembuilder/README.md

 # systembuilder

 Automates installing my apps, dotfiles, and shellscripts on new Linux systems.
+Maybe one day I'll decide to switch over to Ansible instead... but not today.

+---

 Before running installer.sh, go into the apps directory and delete the ones that you DO NOT want installed.